retro16/acsi2stm/README.md

 Compile-time options
 --------------------

-The source code contains a few #define that you can change.
+The file acsi2stm.h contains a few #define that you can change.
 They are described in the source itself.

 Settings that you might wish to change:

- * ACSI_CAREFUL_DMA: Does extra checks during DMA transfers.
-It checks that DRQ and ACK pulses match and returns an error in case of problem.
-If you have random data corruption, this setting may help.
-Moderate performance penalty.
  * ACSI_DEBUG: Enables debug output on the serial port.
 Moderate performance penalty.
  * ACSI_VERBOSE: Requires ACSI_DEBUG.
 Logs all commands on the serial port.
 High performance penalty.
  * ACSI_DUMP_LEN: Requires ACSI_VERBOSE.
 Dumps N bytes for each DMA transfer.
 It helps finding data corruption.
 Even higher performance penalty.
- * SD_MAX_BLOCKS: Limits the number of SD card blocks exposed to the ST. This may be useful to test specific setups or emulate an old hard drive of a specific size.
+ * AHDI_MAX_BLOCKS: Limits the number of SD card blocks exposed to the ST. This may be useful to test specific setups or emulate an old hard drive of a specific size.
- * SD_MAX_RETRY: Number of retries for SD card operations.
- * WATCHDOG_MILLIS: Timeout before rebooting the STM32 if it is stuck.
- * WATCHDOG_TIMEOUT: Timeout for quick operations or delay between retries.

-Do not change ACSI pins without knowing exactly what you do.
-This code does direct port access in order to reach the required speed for proper communication with the ST. Some pins are driven by a timer !
+ * ACTIVITY_LED: The pin to use as an activity LED.
+ * IMAGE_FILE_NAME: The image file to use as a hard disk image on the SD card.

 If you need a reference debug output, see the debug_output.txt file.
-This contains a full trace of a standard ICD PRO setup booting and loading a few ACC and CPX.
+This contains a full trace of a standard ICD PRO setup booting.

 Creating a SD card